-Exhibitions include Real Estate Flowers at the Kelowna Art Gallery, Kelowna, British Columbia; Microbial Baroque, Saint Mary's University Art Gallery, Halifax, Nova Scotia; CAFKA.09: Veracity, Contemporary Art Forum Kitchener and Area, Kitchener, Ontario; Collages in Motion and Artificial Dreams at the Art Gallery of Greater Victoria, Victoria, British Columbia; Curious Lights at the Union Gallery, Queen’s University, Kingston, Ontario; Cultural, Temporal and Imagined: Landscape in Recent Contemporary Acquisitions, Art Gallery of Greater Victoria, Victoria, British Columbia; and Ecotopia curated by Amanda Cachia, at the Kitchener-Waterloo Art Gallery, and toured to the Southern Alberta Art Gallery, (Lethbridge, Alberta), Nickle Galleries (Calgary, Alberta) and the Kenderdine Art Gallery (Saskatoon, Saskatchewan).
-In 2014, Kate Wilson participated in the Ontario College of Art & Design University Digital Painting Atelier: Drawing and Painting Program, DPXA Area of Specialization in the Faculty of Art, Toronto, Ontario.
-Recent residencies include the Doris McCarthy Artist-in-Residence program through the Ontario Heritage Trust.
-In 2016, Wilson will take part in On Your Mark, a drawing exhibition curated by Anik Glaude, at the Varley Art Gallery, Markham, Ontario.
+Exhibitions include Real Estate Flowers at the Kelowna Art Gallery, Kelowna, British Columbia; Microbial Baroque, Saint Mary's University Art Gallery, Halifax, Nova Scotia; CAFKA.09: Veracity, Contemporary Art Forum Kitchener and Area, Kitchener, Ontario; Collages in Motion and Artificial Dreams at the Art Gallery of Greater Victoria, Victoria, British Columbia; Curious Lights at the Union Gallery, Queen’s University, Kingston, Ontario; Cultural, Temporal and Imagined: Land-scape in Recent Contemporary Acquisitions, Art Gallery of Greater Victoria, Victoria, British Columbia; and Ecotopia curated by Amanda Cachia, at the Kitchener-Waterloo Art Gallery, and toured to the Southern Alberta Art Gallery, (Lethbridge, Alberta), Nickle Galleries University of Calgary (Calgary, Alberta) and the Kenderdine Art Gallery (Saskatoon, Saskatchewan).
+Recent residencies include the Ontario College of Art & Design University Digital Painting Atelier, Toronto, Ontario; Doris McCarthy Artist-in-Residence program through the Ontario Heritage Trust, and the Banff Centre for Arts and Creativity, Banff, Alberta, Late Spring, Artist in Residence (BAiR) program in Visual + Digital Arts.